LeaYeh/42-Docker-DevEnv/README.md

 #### Step 2.a

-No conflicts happend!
+No conflicts happened!
 Go to the Step 3.

 #### Step 2.b